Could Twitter Spaces take on livestreams? Yes, but there's a catch

 While this feature has been going from strength to strength with constant improvements appearing every month since its debut earlier this year, there’s still a catch with Spaces.

-It needs other basic features for it to shine, such as publishing a Spaces to a podcasting platform, and the ability to use it on other devices such as the iPad or gaming consoles.
+It needs other basic features to shine, such as the ability to publish a Space to a podcasting platform, and compatibility with other devices such as tablets and consoles.

-Streaming services such as Twitch and YouTube have enabled PlayStation and Xbox consoles to host gaming sessions for many years now.
-Spaces can also shine here, by opening up possibilities for reviews and preview impressions on Spaces as users play a game - Halo Infinite could be a big opportunity for this.
+Streaming services like Twitch and YouTube have enabled PlayStation and Xbox consoles to host gaming sessions for many years now.
+Spaces can also shine here by opening up possibilities for reviews and preview impressions on Spaces as users play a game.
+Halo Infinite could be a big opportunity for this.

 Twitter has its own moment here to really make Spaces the centre of discussion.
 While Fleets never caught on, Spaces can become its own way of forming opinions and giving the spotlight to other groups that would previously not have the opportunity to in certain topics.